GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 <div align="center"> <img src="rapit_prototyping/output_scalars.png" alt="input section" width="1000" /> </div>
 <div align="center"> <img src="rapit_prototyping/output_scalars_ve.png" alt="input section" width="1000" /> </div>

+As you can see, for scalar variables the scalar contains not only the value of the scalar (`level`), but also `marginal`, `lower`, `upper` and `scale`.
+And since scalar parameters don't have these attributes, they are treated separately.

 For multidimensional output variables, we can use the pivot default renderer again.
 For instance, suppose we want to see how much power each generator provides at each point in time.
 We can open the output variable containing the generators’ power values, pivot by generator, and filter by the *level* value.
 Next, we select the *Stacked Bar Chart* option, yielding this view: